Environmental Programs AmeriCorps Member

 Essential Functions/physical demands

 The physical demands of this position are moderate.
-Participants should be able and willing to lift 25 lbs and actively participate in outdoor environmental education events in any weather.
+Participants should be walk and hike in a variety of terrains, and be able and willing to lift 25 lbs and actively participate in outdoor environmental education events in any weather.

-Most of the AmeriCorps member’s time will be spent during normal business hours, however school programs may start at 7:45am throughout the region.
-Environmental education to older adults involves occasional night meetings and outdoor environmental education events and related outreach often requires weekend work.
-They will be requested to attend tabling events at a variety or fairs, festivals, and farmers markets on Saturdays.
-Even with the variability of the schedule, the work week will be 42 hours a week, to meet the 1700 service hour minimum required by the end of the service term.
+Most of the AmeriCorps member’s time will be spent during normal business hours Tuesdays - Fridays, with additional hours on Saturdays hosting community cleanups, citizen science events, and tabling events at a variety or fairs, festivals, and farmers markets.
+Note that if school programming is scheduled, school programs may start at 7:45am throughout the region.
+Environmental education to older adults involves occasional evening meetings and outdoor environmental education events.
+Even with the variability of the schedule, the work week will be 40 hours a week.